sloshy/fs2-es/microsite/docs/docs/testing.md

 }.unsafeRunSync()
 ```

-## State changes and subscriptions
-Because this is based on `EventStateTopic`, you can `subscribe` to receive all state changes.
-You might have noticed that the methods for resetting and seeking state also return the resulting state back.
-Each time you call one of these methods, you will also publish the resulting state to all subscribers.
+Each time you seek or reset state, that new state is also sent to all subscribers.
-This decision was made intentionally to allow for reactive debugging in environments such as ScalaJS where you might be using this as a reactive state store (think Flux/Redux).
+This is to ensure that reactive applications, such as React apps in Scala.JS, will re-render your changes to state as soon as they happen.
+Please be aware of this fact when debugging your code as resetting state might trigger unintended actions if you are not careful.